-One afternoon I was in our living room reading the sports pages in the newspaper, checking out the baseball stats.
+One Sunday afternoon I was sitting in my armchair in our living room reading the sports pages in the newspaper, checking out the baseball statistics.

 “This pitcher earns $3.2 million a year just for throwing a ball straight,” I ranted to my wife.
 “Anyone can do that.”

 So, I picked up a rubber ball that was lying next to my chair and threw it at a couch cushion.